Unified Protocol for the Transdiagnostic Treatment of Emotional Disorders in Adolescents (UP-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to examine initial outcomes of a randomized, waitlist-controlled trial of the Unified Protocol for Transdiagnostic Treatment of Emotional Disorders in Adolescents (UP-A).
+The purpose of the study was to examine initial outcomes of a randomized, waitlist-controlled trial of the Unified Protocol for the Treatment of Emotional Disorders in Adolescents (UP-A) [now called Unified Protocol for the Transdiagnostic Treatment of Emotional Disorders in Adolescents (UP-A)].
 Participants were randomly assigned to UP-A or a waitlist control group.
 Measures utilized include the Anxiety Disorders Interview Schedule for the DSM-IV, Child and Parent Reports (ADIS-IV-C/P), the Clinical Global Impression–Severity (CCGI-S), the Clinical Global Impression–Improvement (CGI-I), the Revised Children’s Anxiety and Depression Scale, Youth and Parent Versions (RCADS/RCADS-P), and the Adolescent Life Interference Scale (ALIS).
-Results indicate the UP-A outperformed waitlist at mid-treatment with respect to disorder severity and functional impairment, and there was a significant treatment effect in favor of the UP-A on all outcome measures at posttreatment.
+Results indicate that the UP-A group outperformed the waitlist at mid-treatment with respect to disorder severity and functional impairment, and there was a significant treatment effect in favor of the UP-A on all outcome measures at posttreatment.
 Within-subjects analyses collapsing across participants revealed significant improvements on outcome measures over time.
-Limitations include small sample size, the majority of participants presented with a principal DSM-IV anxiety disorder, and the use of a waitlist control rather than an active comparison condition.
+Limitations include small sample size, that controlled analyses were only conducted at the mid-point of treatment and not at post-treatment, the majority of participants presented with a principal DSM-IV anxiety disorder, the use of a waitlist control rather than an active comparison condition, and lack of controlled postintervention follow-up.

 Additional References